jsiei97/gedcom_visualizer/README.md

 # GEDCOM Visualizer

 A collection of Python scripts for parsing and visualizing GEDCOM genealogy files.
-This project provides tools to extract, format, and present genealogical data in human-readable formats.
+This project provides tools to extract, format, and present genealogical data in human-readable formats with A4 paper formatting for European use.

 ## Features